Welcome to the Apocalyptic Future

 - Whats next for the 77 Worlds RPG?
 Apocalyptic Mars!

 - All phase 1 shipments for the Blasted Earth kickstarter have been shipped.
 80% of the backers have all of their rewards, Phase 2 will ship in a few weeks and complete 98% of backer reward delivery.
-Newsletters and other free PDFs like Apocalyptic Weather will be posted throughout 2018 as free PDFs for all backers; so check back from time to time.
+Newsletters and other free PDFs like Apocalyptic Weather will be posted throughout 2019 as PDFs for all backers; so check back from time to time.

 - Multiverse posted a review of our 2014 Basic Boxed Set for The Lost 77 Worlds RPG.
 Take a look. http://multiverse.world/blog/2017/12/06/77-worlds/